Stefano Bernardi headshot

 • The accessibility of global marketing channels

-Why do you need one?
+Why do you need a localization strategy?

 why localization strategy is important